 We’ll run down a bit of the backstory and basic features of both FL Studio and Ableton, as well as the pros and cons of each.
 Both serve their purpose well, but knowing which is right for you comes down with to what you intend to do.

-Abletone, or Ableton Live as it’s officially known, is a performance-based DAW that allows complex sequencing and sampling in real time.
+Ableton, or Ableton Live as it’s officially known, is a performance-based DAW that allows complex sequencing and sampling in real-time.
 The important thing to know is that it’s a performance-based software, meaning it shines the most when put into a live situation.

 Initially, it was a simple loop arrangement tool, meant to combine elements and create loops from them.
-However, it quickly evolved into a complete audio workstation, fit with MIDI sequencing and VST hosting.
+However, it quickly evolved into a complete digital audio workstation, fit with MIDI sequencing and VST hosting (VST plugins).

 Live first arrived in 2001, the first product from the Belgian developer, Ableton.
 It came on the scene much later than the most popular DAWs today but rose to popularity due to a unique approach.
 It was a studio tool, sure, but it was the first DAW to take the power from the studio and apply it in a live setting.